-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's an ongoing debate about whether going to business school prepares you to start a business.
+Opinions expressed by Entrepreneur contributors are their own.There's an ongoing debate about whether going to business school prepares you to start a business.
 After all, business schools teach things like corporate case studies, financial modeling and regression analysis while building a company takes guts, passion, luck and endless pleas to your friends and relatives for money.

 But one question that rarely gets asked--or answered--is whether business school graduates (aka MBAs) should start their own companies in the first place.
 According to the Graduate Management Admission Council, the average starting salary recruiters plan to offer new MBAs this year is $80,508, nearly twice what newly minted college grads will be taking home.
 First-year MBA graduates can expect salaries of $100,000 or more if they opt for careers in health care, finance or consulting.
 By contrast, startup CEOs typically take no salary, investing huge amounts of time and money before their companies can afford to give them even a modest paycheck.